-NOTE: The library must be in the ready mode to establish communications with the Web Management Interface.
-If you are unable to access the library with your browser, verify that it is not offline.
+- NOTE: The library must be in the ready mode to establish communications with the Web Management Interface.
+If you are unable to access the library with your browser, verify that it is not offline. - 1.
+Type the Web Management Interface unique IP address in the URL field of your browser, and press Enter.

-- 1. Type the Web Management Interface unique IP address in the URL field of your browser, and press Enter. - 2.
-At the Login screen (Figure 6-5):
+2. At the Login screen:

 Login to the NEO 8000e

-ther users from initiating any "Level 2" e Library for the duration of your session. ames.
+Check to prevent operations with t Check to disable other users from initiating any "Level 2" the Library for the duration of your session. frames.

 Enter a Password:

 Login